degica/komoju-woocommerce/README.md

 Enter your Komoju API credentials in this configuration page.
 Those data to set here are the ones defined in your Komoju dashboard.
 Make sure they match.
-Always start the configuration by enabling the sandbox mode and do a few tests before going live.
+Always start the configuration by using the test mode credentials and do a few tests before going live.

 To enable Debug click the 'Enable logging' box.